radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

   > Learn how to configure change capture connectors for detecting and processing changes from data sources.

   > [Deployment & Tuning](/global-sync-guide/deployment)
-  > Learn the best practices approaches for deploying and tuning RadiantOne Global Synchronization.
+  > Learn the best practices approaches for deploying and tuning synchronization.

   > [Troubleshooting](/logging-and-troubleshooting-guide/05-global-synchronization)
-  > Learn about the structure and contents of the log files associated with RadiantOne Global Synchronization.
+  > Learn about the structure and contents of the log files associated with synchronization.

   > [Monitoring](/monitoring-and-reporting-guide/01-monitoring)
-  > Learn how to monitor RadiantOne Global Synchronization and configure alerts for concerning activities.
+  > Learn how to monitor synchronization and configure alerts for concerning activities.

   > [Password Filter](/password-filter-guide/01-overview)
   > Learn how to use the Password Filter component to synchronization passwords from accounts in Active Directory to other directory targets.